 Once the produce is in our care, we mobilize our partners and programs to make sure that we get it to hungry Marylanders while it’s still fresh!
 Here’s how:

-Our 1,250 network partners – Soup kitchens, schools, pantries and shelters, work with us to serve thousands of people each day.
+Our 1,250 distribution partners – Soup kitchens, schools, pantries and shelters, work with us to serve thousands of people each day.
 Partners with proper storage facilities can order fresh produce from our daily menu.

 Our FoodWorks program – Students in our culinary training program incorporate fresh produce into the meals they produce for hungry Marylanders.